Selected Works

 Photo: Anders Sune Berg

-‘The artist works in a structured way and recycle elements from previous works.
+‘The artist works in a structured way and recycles elements from previous works.
 He recodes the images and creates new riddles for the viewer.
 He may find the basis in his immediate surroundings or when travelling, but he transforms everything into personal statements, in which trees, clouds, suns and tree stumps turn into letters – punctuation – on the picture plane.’

 E. Steffensen, in Tal R: Weather Report, exh. cat., Båstad: Ravinen Kulturhus, 2024, p.
 31